-So how does a homeowner evaluate these elements?
+So how does a homeowner

-Footers and foundations - Footers are not something that is easily evaluated but if you have problems with the footer it will more than likely manifest itself through cracks in your foundation that very slowly and progressively get bigger.
+Footers are not something that is easily evaluated but if you have problems with the footer it will more than likely manifest itself through cracks in your foundation that very slowly and progressively get bigger.
 Not all are structural in nature and could be the natural movement of the house.
 This can be achieved by walking around the house once a year and keep an eye for cracks or separations, if they seem to get bigger and you think If you think you might have a problem contact a structural engineer.
 An additional method is if you notice a door that is now sticking in its frame that did not before and there is a crack nearby, you might have a foundation problem.
 One last item to check are the foundation vents.
 Check these to make sure they have not come lose, have torn screens, and the vents till open and close.

-Framing - If you don’t see any cracks or shifting of the walls your framing is doing its job.
+If you don’t see any cracks or shifting of the walls your framing is doing its job.
 However sometimes the framing can shift due to weather and other factors, as it is mostly comprised of wood.
 Expansion and contraction is a natural element of how a house behaves in its environment.
 However if you see you have more than what would be considered normal, an evaluation should be considered by a professional.
 Cracks will manifest as visible shifts in the sheetrock, and if they seem to grow larger over time a structural engineer should be consulted.

-Insulation is a fairly simple thing to evaluate.
+a fairly simple thing to evaluate.
 If your home seems to be struggling with its air conditioning or heating you might need to add more insulation in the attic and crawl space or simply an HVAC tune-up.
 While these may not be the most desirable improvements they are cost effective and give a very large return in energy efficiency.
 To evaluate simply look in your attic and crawl space to see how much insulation you have.
 Current code suggests R-38 for attics and R-19 in the floor/crawl space framing for our climate zone.
 If you do this update yourself, be sure to wear the proper safety equipment and watch where you walk in the attic.
 Be careful when walking in your attic, you can go through the ceiling as the sheetrock looks sturdy but will give way under small amounts of weight.

-Plumbing issues are fairly prevalent when there is a back up or clog.
+These issues are fairly prevalent when there is a back up or clog.
 Most times it is simply the drain under the fixture that is clogged.
 However if this does not alleviate the problem you could have blockage or slow drains as the system comes together and becomes one larger pipe exiting the house to the street.
 There could be a crack in the main as it exits the house or from tree roots growing in the main underground sewer pipe.
 This type of evaluation would require a camera or snake to see what is going on in the pipe.
 If you have lots of large trees near the house, an annual drain cleanout to remove roots is recommended.
 Some of the basics for plumbing monitoring are: check in the cabinet for any small leaks that could damage the cabinet and check for leaky toilets that waste water.
 These are simple things to look for to prevent wasting money and to prevent costly repairs later.

 Electrical is probably one of the hardest to evaluate.
 Keep an eye out for dimming lights, breakers that trip a lot under normal use, or GFCI outlets in wet areas that do not stay on under normal use.
 If it looks like you might have some of these problems you might have over loaded circuits that have too many appliances or fixtures running off of them.
 An older home may have circuits that were originally designed for fixtures that are different from today’s appliances.
 For newer homes simply rearranging fixtures or appliances in the rooms may alleviate a circuit overload.
 The solution for older homes is an evaluation by an electrician to see if you have expandable room in the breaker to add more circuits.
 In either case if you have questions you can have an electrician look at your breaker box and give you a fairly good evaluation of its load capacity.